• myUMW

 Understanding Alzheimer’s and Dementia, Alzheimer’s Association

-Opening Doors to Memory and Imagination: Creating a Museum Program for People with Memory Loss, Compiled by Jane Tygesson
+Learn How to Create a Museum Program for People with Memory Loss

 Category iconAlzheimer's Association, Alzheimer's disease, Art, Art Gallery, Dementia, Gari Melchers Home and Studio, Visual Arts